Super Bowl LV halftime show: Synopsis

 The performance featured a choir whose members were dressed in white and wore masks over their faces with glowing red eyes, and were standing within a backdrop of a neon cityscape.
-For the performance, the Weeknd wore a red blazer and black necktie.
+For the performance, the Weeknd wore a red blazer, black necktie and leather gloves.
 The outfit was designed by Givenchy and was embroidered with crystals.

 The performance opened with a white figure dressed the same as the choir being lowered into the backdrop where the choir was standing while singing "Call Out My Name".
 At this time, the Weeknd sat in a convertible against a skyline backdrop designed to resemble the Las Vegas Strip.
 For the next part of the performance, the backdrop then split open to reveal the Weeknd, who then performed "Starboy", followed by "The Hills".
 Next, performing the song "Can't Feel My Face", the Weeknd traveled through a labyrinth constructed behind the stage, joined by dancers dressed in red blazers and black neckties similar to his, but with their faces covered with bandages, in keeping with the aesthetic of his fourth studio album After Hours (2020).
 The dancers would wear these bandages throughout the performance.
 In the labyrinth section of the performance, camerawork was visually unsteady.
 The next songs performed were "I Feel It Coming", "Save Your Tears", and "Earned It".
 For the "Earned It" performance, the Weeknd was accompanied by violinists.

 For the finale of the show, the Weeknd took to the field of the stadium with his dancers to perform "Blinding Lights".
 He and the dancers entered the field by performing "House of Balloons / Glass Table Girls".
 The performance ended with an array of fireworks.